speegled/rostR/README.md

 1. I would like to have an option that allows the user to let rostR create a finsihed roster for them.
 This way, they wouldn't have to fiddle around with the fine controls unless they don't like the final roster for some reason.
 2. I would like to improve the UI on the graph page.
 It still seems clunky.
 3. I would like to add the names and/or Id's on the Diagnostics tab who don't get assigned any baggage.
+4. I would like to have a way that the user could move players by hand between cycles.

 Code of Conduct: All contributors to this package will treat other contributors with respect.
 All contributions are valued.